Reuh/anselme/README.md

 ~ f("an argument")
 ```

-Please note, however, that if the function contains checkpoints/paragraphs, these two syntaxes behave differently.
+Please note, however, that if the function contains checkpoints, these two syntaxes behave differently.
 Without parantheses, the function will resume from the last reached checkpoint; with parantheses, the function always restart from its beginning:

 ```
 $ f